q2ebanking/boa-constrictor/docs/pages/tutorial/part-3-rest-api-testing.md

 ### 6. Creating Another Test Class

 Let's create a second test class for "advanced" tests.
-Create a class named `ScreenplayRestApiBasicTest.cs` under the `Tests` folder, and add the following code:
+Create a class named `ScreenplayRestApiAdvancedTest.cs` under the `Tests` folder, and add the following code:

 ```csharp